Published Work

 Lin, H., Pennycook, G., & Rand, D. G. (2023).
 Thinking more or thinking differently?
 Using drift-diffusion modeling to illuminate why accuracy prompts decrease misinformation sharing.
 Cognition, 230, 105312. link preprint

-Muda, R., Pennycook, G., Pieńkosz, D., & Bialek, M. (accepted).
+Muda, R., Pennycook, G., Pieńkosz, D., & Bialek, M. (2023).
 People are worse at detecting fake news in their foreign language.
-Journal of Experimental Psychology: Applied. preprint
+Journal of Experimental Psychology: Applied, 29, 712-724. link preprint

 Pennycook, G. (2023).
 A framework for understanding reasoning errors: From fake news to climate change and beyond.
 Advances in Experimental Social Psychology, 67, 131-208 link preprint